 Young Artists’ Summer Studio Workshops run Monday through Thursday, 9:00 am – 1:00 pm for ages 6-14.

 With sketchbooks in hand, we’ll make daily excursions to some of the area’s most iconic spots.
 Hop aboard a boat shuttle in Gloucester harbor; explore the galleries and studios of the Rocky Neck Art Colony; and follow the same scenic paths as legendary Cape Ann artists Winslow Homer, Nelle Blaine, Stuart Davis, Edward Hopper, and Marsden Hartley.
-Walking shoes, swimsuits, and a towel are encouraged this week––as well as an appetite for ice cream :)
+Walking shoes, sunscreen, and a hat are encouraged this week––as well as an appetite for ice cream!

 *New book designs this year

 This week, color and whimsy will turn the studio into a magical factory laboratory.
-We’ll experiment with an array of textile-art techniques and be inspired by the local Folly Cove Designers, the quilters of Gee’s Bend and whimsical fabric paintings by Faith Ringgold.
-Paint your own dazzling ornate silk scarf, sew a cuddly stuffed animal, and embroider your own unique patterns with colorful yarn.
+We’ll experiment with an array of textile art techniques and be inspired by the local Folly Cove Designers, the quilters of Gee’s Bend, and whimsical fabric paintings by Faith Ringgold.
+Paint your own dazzling ornate silk scarf, sew a cuddly stuffed animal, and embroider your unique patterns with colorful yarn.
 Learn basic sewing and textile techniques, and have SEW much fun!